-The Quartz Mountain Resort, Arts & Conference Center is encircled by the mountains of southwestern Oklahoma.
+Quartz Mountain State Park is encircled by the mountains of southwestern Oklahoma.
 They are so close that guests are able to walk out of their cabin’s front door and start hiking almost immediately.
-Lake Altus-Lugert is one of the main attractions of Quartz Mountain Nature Park – see the water flow under a spectacular bridge that connects two parts of the resort.
+Lake Altus-Lugert is one of the main attractions of this beautiful area - see the water flow under a spectacular bridge that connects two parts of the park.
 Watching the sunset behind the mountains is also a particularly beautiful sight that warrants at least a few photos.

 The San Bois Mountains give way to forests, lakes and large rock formations at Robbers Cave State Park in Wilburton.
 A favorite of rappellers and rock climbers, this park was also a hide-out for several Old West outlaws including Jesse James and Belle Starr.
 Adventurers and hikers are known to get down in the caves and Instagram photos from inside or even snap a photo while safely rappelling down the side of a rock face.
 The bluffs overlooking one of the park’s serene lakes also make for a great landscape shot.